 To accurately convert the cooking times between your slow cooker and your oven or stove, you need to know the difference between the temperatures at which they cook your food.
-Slow cookers use moisture and semi-hot temperatures to gradually and evenly cook meals.
+Slow cookers use moisture and semi-hot temperatures to gradually and evenly cooked meals.
 Ovens and stoves accelerate the process, so converting a recipe can be challenging.

 Follow these suggestions for the best results:

-- Slow cookers cook food at one of two different temperatures: around 195°F (88°C) on the low setting, and roughly 300°F (149°C) on the high setting.
+- Slow cookers cook food at one of two different temperatures: around 195°F (88°C) on the low setting and roughly 300°F (149°C) on the high setting.

-- Ovens can be set to any almost temperature you desire and are the most versatile compared to a stovetop.
+- Ovens can be set to any temperature you desire and are the most versatile compared to a stovetop.
 Oven temperatures usually range from 200 to 500°F (90-260°C), while Neapolitan pizza ovens can reach up to 905°F (485°C).

 Each appliance will differ, but these are the general temperatures that you can expect from the three different cooking devices.
 Remember, many slow cookers don’t show their temperatures.
 They’ll have low, medium, and high settings.
 Contact the manufacturer or review the provided user’s manual to determine the exact temperature for each selection.

 Slow cookers allow food to soak up spices, vegetables, broths, and more.
 Reaching the desired temperature and timing makes a world of difference.
-With that in mind, let’s take a look at how you can convert your recipes to cook delicious food with any of these three appliances.
+With that in mind, let’s look at how you can convert your recipes to cook delicious food with any of these three appliances.